folio-org/okapi/doc/internal-modules.md

 immediately.
 Instead we must run as the super-tenant.
 That way, all the examples in our guide will work, and it will be possible to start up an installation.

+### Calling an internal module
+The code in ProxyService is fairly complex, with buffered and streamed requests and responses.
+The internal type module interfaces must be compatible with that.
+I am currently (29-Jun-2017) looking into this...
+I think we need to make the interface trickery in ProxyService, so that the individual services will just receive a request buffer, headers, and produce a response buffer.